Order any glass plate from the project as a poster

 WHEAT PASTE RECIPE

 A recipe for making your own wheat paste and instructions on how to paste your poster to a wall…

 Wheat paste is an easy-to-make organic glue.

 The quantities described below will be more than enough to paste your commemorative poster to a wall.

-I suggest using a cup as your unit of measurement.
-The precise size doesn’t matter — just as long as you keep using the same cup!
+I suggest using a small cup or yoghurt pot as your unit of measurement.
+The precise size doesn’t matter — just as long as you keep using the same measure!

 The final paste will have a 5:1 ratio of water to flour, with a little bit of sugar added towards the end to make a stickier mixture.

 You can buy pasting and hanging brushes very cheaply from hardware stores like B&Q, Wickes and Wilkinsons.

-1) Add four cups of water to a small pan and bring it to the boil;
+1) Add four measures of water to a saucepan and bring it to the boil;

-2) While you’re waiting for the water to boil, add one cup of plain flour to a separate bowl or jug;
+2) While you’re waiting for the water to boil, add one measure of plain flour to a separate bowl or jug;

-3) Add one cup of water to the flour;
+3) Add one measure of water to the flour;

 4) Whisk the flour and water until it makes a thin, very smooth paste;

 5) When the pan comes to the boil, turn the heat very low and slowly add the flour paste through a sieve (to remove any lumps), stirring as you go;

 6) Stir the paste for a good 3 minutes;

 7) Turn the heat off and stir 1 tablespoon of sugar into the hot mix;

 10) Put a layer of cling film over the surface of the paste to prevent a skin forming;